wdporter/i-am-that-vuepress/53-desires-fulfilled-breed-more-desires/readme.md

 **Q:**&ensp;I can keep quiet for an hour in the morning.
 But the day is long and many things happen that throw me out of balance.
 It is easy to say, “be silent”, but to be silent when all is screaming in me and around me — please tell me how it is done.

-**M:**&ensp;All that needs doing can be done in peace and silence.
+**M:**&ensp;All that needs doïng can be done in peace and silence.
 There is no need to get upset.

 **Q:**&ensp;It is all theory which does not fit the facts.
 I am returning to Europe with nothing to do there.
 My life is completely empty.

 **M:**&ensp;If you just try to keep quiet, all will come — the work, the strength for work, the right motive.
 Must you know everything beforehand?
 Don’t be anxious about your future — be quiet now and all will fall in place.
 The unexpected is bound to happen, while the anticipated may never come.
 Don’t tell me you cannot control your nature.
 You need not control it.
 Throw it overboard.
 Have no nature to fight, or to submit to.
-No experience will hurt you, provided you don’t make it into a habit.
+No experiënce will hurt you, provided you don’t make it into a habit.
 Of the entire universe you are the subtle cause.
 All is because you are.
 Grasp this point firmly and deeply and dwell on it repeatedly.
 To realise this as absolutely true, is liberation.

 **Q:**&ensp;If I am the seed of my universe, then a rotten seed I am!
 By the fruit the seed is known.